inokawa/remark-pdf/README.md

 > [remark](https://github.com/remarkjs/remark) plugin to compile markdown to pdf.

-- Uses [pdfmake](https://github.com/bpampuch/pdfmake) for compilation, to avoid issues with puppeteer.
+- Uses [pdfmake](https://github.com/bpampuch/pdfmake) for compilation, to avoid issues with puppeteer or headless chromium.
 - Works in browser and Node.js.

 ### 🚧 WIP 🚧